ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 The first half of this tutorial assumes you are using the free "Community" version of PyCharm.
-However, if you have access to the "Professional" version of PyCharm, which is free for students and some other [special circumstances][pycharm-discounts], we recommend that you read through the PyCharm Professional version alternatives shown later.
+However, if you have access to the "Professional" version of PyCharm, which is free for students and some other [special circumstances][pycharm-discounts]{: .alert-link }, we recommend that you read through the PyCharm Professional version alternatives shown later.
 {:.alert .alert-info}

 The goal is to be able to transfer code as you write it to the EV3 or other